Shopify/polaris/src/components/DataTable/README.md

 Native HTML tables provide a large amount of structural information to screen reader users.
 Merchants who rely on screen readers can navigate tables and identify relationships between data cells (`<td>`) and headers (`<th>`) using keys specific to their screen reader.

 Sortable tables use the `aria-sort` attribute to convey which columns are sortable (and in what direction).
-They also use use `aria-label` on sorting buttons to convey what activating the button will do.
+They also use `aria-label` on sorting buttons to convey what activating the button will do.

 <!-- usageblock -->